MatrixRanger98/HarvardDissertationTemplate/README.md

-# HarvardDissertationTemplate
-LaTeX Template for Harvard Dissertation
+# LaTeX Template for Harvard Dissertation